How to Distribute an AI-Narrated Audiobook (2026 Guide)

 Opening/closing credits: First file should include title, author name, and narrator credit; last file should include a closing

-TomeVox handles all of the above automatically.
-The main thing to verify after downloading: that chapter files are split correctly and match your book's actual chapter structure.
+TomeVox handles all audiobook distribution technical specifications automatically — sample rate, bit rate, loudness normalization, peak limiting, room tone, and per-chapter file structure.
+In our experience working with authors through the distribution process, the main thing to verify after downloading from TomeVox is that chapter files are split correctly and match the book's actual chapter structure.

 For platforms that require disclosure of AI narration (which is good practice on all of them): indicate AI narration during the upload workflow.
 Most platforms added a disclosure field in 2024–2025.
 Be accurate — this is both an ethical requirement and increasingly a contractual one.